Muiderslot Castle (a.k.a. Amsterdam Castle)

 Armory

-The space would have originally been a living space, but a collection of armor is on view; most of it is protected in glass cases, with a few items that can be touched or even tried on.
+This space would have originally been a living space, but a collection of armor is on view; most of it is protected in glass cases, with a few items that can be touched or even tried on.
 It’s amazing that anyone could even move with so much heavy metal on their body!

 The Prince’s Room

 Called the Prince’s room because Prince Maurits of Orange stayed here, this room is set up as it might have been then.
 Prince Maurits was a leader of the revolt against Spain in the Eighty Years’ War.
 A heavy, curtained bed in the corner looks short; people slept half-sitting in those days.
-The table is covered by a rug and is simply set, right near the warmth of the huge fireplace.
+The table is covered by a rug and is set simply, right near the warmth of the huge fireplace.

 The Knights’ Hall